Finite knot surgeries and Heegaard Floer homology: The invariant

 These facts lead to another observation which seems to be known among the community but not frequently written down.

-\begin{cor} No knot has both positive and negative $L$-space surgeries.
-No amphichiral knots have $L$-space surgeries.
+\begin{cor} No non-trivial knot has both positive and negative L-space surgeries.
+No amphichiral knots have L-space surgeries.
 In particular, no knot has both positive and negative finite surgeries, and no amphichiral knot has any finite surgeries. \end{cor}